Georgi Gerov

 3. Data Integrity and Digital Governance

-As AI, machine learning, and advanced analytics become integral to clinical development and manufacturing, governance of digital tools and algorithms is emerging as a regulatory hot spot.
-Authorities expect validation, transparency, and oversight frameworks to ensure data-driven decisions remain reliable and compliant.
+Data integrity remains a top enforcement priority.
+Regulators expect full compliance with ALCOA+ principles.
+As AI, machine learning, and advanced analytics become integral to clinical development, governance of digital tools is emerging as a regulatory hot spot.

 4. Continuous Monitoring and Risk Management